Batool-Hammouda/JobFinderApp/README.md

 ##
 This project involves building the UI for a Job Finder application using XML and Kotlin.
-The lists in the app contain only dummy data, with no real data integration.
+The list in the app contains only dummy data, with no real data integration.

 ###
 <img src="https://github.com/user-attachments/assets/90c42786-9bcc-4c7b-ba6d-182ac402fa9e"  width="300"/>